Personality TheoriesPrimary students aged 7-9 in navy blazers role-playing personality traits in an interactive class activity

 Neuroticism and Stability

-Neuroticism is a personality trait characterized by emotional instability, anxiety, and a tendency to overreact to stimuli.
+Neuroticism is a personality trait characterised by emotional instability, anxiety, and a tendency to overreact to stimuli.
 Individuals high in neuroticism have a highly reactive sympathetic nervous system, which means they often respond to even minor stressors with an intense level of emotional arousal.
 This can lead to a range of negative emotions such as fear, worry, and sadness, and they may find it difficult to calm down once upset.

 In contrast, stability is associated with a less reactive nervous system.
 Individuals who are low in neuroticism tend to have a calm and level-headed response to stressful situations.
 They are better able to regulate their emotions and stay composed in the face of adversity.
 Because of this, they are generally more resilient and better able to cope with life's ups and downs.